nasa/eo-metadata-tools/CMR/python/README.md

 ## Building and Installing

-As of this time the CMR library is not hosted on [pypy.org][pypi].
+This tool is not presently hosted on [pypy.org][pypi].
 There are several ways to install the library:

 ### Stable from github: